bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-With JsBin, I click on the small black arrow, here.
+<p>With JsBin, I click on the small black arrow, here.
-And if I open the built-in browser console, I can see the error message.
+And if I open the built-in browser console, I can see the error message.</p>

-And here, if I click on the link on the right, it will just show the line where my program made a mistake display, so, as an error.
-So here, I can see that console needs only one "l", I can fix that.
+<p>And here, if I click on the link on the right, it will just show the line where my program
+made a mistake display, so, as an error.
+So here, I can see that console needs only one "l", I can fix that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 131.
 (100) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">